NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 ---
-title: Creating and publishing a NuGet package using the dotnet CLI | Microsoft Docs
+title: Creating and publishing a NuGet package using the dotnet CLI
+description: A walkthrough tutorial on creating and publishing a NuGet package using the .NET Core CLI, dotnet.
 author: kraigb
 ms.author: kraigb
-manager: ghogen
+manager: douge
 ms.date: 01/24/2018
 ms.topic: quickstart
-ms.prod: nuget
-ms.technology: null
-description: A walkthrough tutorial on creating and publishing a NuGet package using the .NET Core CLI, dotnet.
-keywords: NuGet package creation, NuGet package publishing, NuGet tutorial, dotnet publish NuGet package ms.reviewer:
+ms.reviewer:
-- karann-msft
+  - karann
-- unniravindranathan
+  - unnir
 ms.workload:
+  - dotnet
- - "dotnet"
+  - dotnetcore
- - "aspnet"
+  - aspnet
 ---

-# Create and publish a package
+# Quickstart: Create and publish a package (dotnet CLI)

 It's a simple process to create a NuGet package from a .NET Class Library and publish it to nuget.org using the `dotnet` command-line interface (CLI).